 Grandmothers are forces to be reckoned with.
 Many provide wonderful blessings to their families — namely things like unconditional love, wisdom, and unending home-cooked meals.
 But that’s far from where their roles ends — certain groovy grandmas have let their age serve as inspiration to maximize their sunset years.
 They’ve have been known to dance their way through parades, tear up the basketball court, and even beat a few of the Pittsburgh Steelers at pickleball.
-Nora Langdon is representing in another impressive arena: At almost 80 years old, she’s a power weightlifter with over 20 national and world records.
+Nora Langdon is representing in another impressive arena: At 80 years old, she’s a power weightlifter with over 20 national and world records.

 Langdon got into the hobby around 15 years ago, when, at 65, she realized she wanted to improve her health and mobility.
 “I was in bad shape,” she told CBS News.
 “I weighed too much and I couldn’t go downstairs without getting tired.”
 To get into shape, she sought out the help of personal trainer Art Little at a gym in Royal Oak, Michigan, where she lives.